For a while, the idea of a whole roasted chicken was intimidating. That is, until we actually tried it and realized it was quite simple.

 - Buy a nice quality, organic chicken — pasture-raised or at least free-range when possible.
 It goes without saying, but high-quality ingredients make the best-tasting food, so don’t skimp when it comes to meat.

-- Rinse and pat the chicken dry with paper towels so there isn’t any moisture on the skin.
+- Pat the chicken dry with paper towels so there isn’t any moisture on the skin.

 - Rub the exterior with melted butter (dairy-free as needed).
 After many rounds of testing, we found this helped the skin get crispy while also infusing the most flavor into the meat.